José Berraondo: Refereeing career

-Berraondo refereed the 1921 Copa del Rey Final between Athletic Club and Athletic Madrid, which was the first meeting between the 'two Athletics' who had begun as the same club, ending in a convincing 4–1 win to the team from Bilbao.
+Berraondo also refereed the 1921 Copa del Rey Final between Athletic Club and Athletic Madrid, which was the first meeting between the 'two Athletics' who had begun as the same club, ending in a convincing 4–1 win to the team from Bilbao.

 Sports journalist career

-He also devoted himself professionally to sports journalism as a sports editor of El País Vasco and editor of the newspaper La Noticia.
+Berraondo also devoted himself professionally to sports journalism as a sports editor of El País Vasco and editor of the newspaper La Noticia.
 While still at Madrid FC, in the "Heraldo de Madrid", Berraondo published some delicious chronicles about the qualities, training, defects and virtues of each of the players' positions.
 Ways to defend a corner, speed tests and specific training for goalkeepers.